gigalixir/gigalixir-cli/docs/source/main.rst

 How to Run Migrations
 =====================

-If you deployed your app without distillery or Elixir releases (mix mode), you can run migrations as a job in a new container with
+If you deployed your app without distillery or elixir releases, meaning you are in mix mode, you can run migrations as a job in a new container with

 .. code-block:: bash